AhmedNergal/project1/README.md

 ------------------------

 ### User Login
-A user must be logged in order to access any of the website's services using his registered username and password, the user can logout to end their session.
+A user must be logged in order to access any of the website's services using their registered username and password, the user can logout to end their session.

 ------------------------